mobizt/Firebase-ESP32/README.md

 These parameters are `orderBy`, `limitToFirst`, `limitToLast`, `startAt`, `endAt`, and `equalTo`.

-To filter data, parameter `orderBy` should be assigned which you can assign "$key" for filtering all nodes under defined database path using their keys, assign "$value" for filtering all nodes under defined database path using their values, assign specific node key or name for filtering the specified child node under defined database path using their key, and assign "$priority" for filtering all nodes under defined database path using their "virtual child" named .priority.
+To filter data, parameter `orderBy` should be assigned which you can assign "$key" for filtering all nodes under defined database path using their keys, assign "$value" for filtering all nodes under defined database path using their values.

+Assign specific node key or name for filtering the specified child node under defined database path using their key, and assign "$priority" for filtering all nodes under defined database path using their "virtual child" named .priority.

 And using the follower query properties to limit the queries.

 `QueryFilter.limitToFirst` -  The total children (number) to filter from the first child.

 `QueryFilter.limitToLast` -   The total last children (number) to filter.

 `QueryFilter.startAt` -       Starting value of range (number or string) of query upon orderBy param.

 `QueryFilter.endAt` -         Ending value of range (number or string) of query upon orderBy param.

 `QueryFilter.equalTo` -       Value (number or string) matches the orderBy param